DataONEorg/sem-prov-design/docs/use-cases/provenance/use-case-42-Track-Run-History.rst

 From this list individual executions can be selected for detailed review, such as viewing the provenance relationships between items and inspecting each data product produced by the execution.

-The scientist can then select an execution that has produced the desired data producs, and send them to DataONE as detailed in use case #43 (Publish to DataONE).
+The scientist can then select an execution that has produced the desired data products, and send them to DataONE as detailed in use case #43 (Publish to DataONE).

 *Use case diagram*